ostracod/tractor/languageDocumentation/statements.md

 * `exports` statement

-Declares an exported variable with name identifier `$name`, boundary type `$type`, and the given phase-access and storage type.
+Declares an exported variable with name identifier `$name`, boundary type `$type`, and the given phase access and storage type.